selipot/selipot.github.io/publications/index.md

 **30.** **Elipot, Shane**, Adam Sykulski, Rick Lumpkin, Luca Centurioni, and Mayra Pazos (2021), *A Dataset of Hourly Sea Surface Temperature From Drifting Buoys*, submitted to [Scientific Data](https://www.nature.com/sdata/).
 Preprint available from arXiv as [arxiv:2201.08289v1](https://arxiv.org/abs/2201.08289v1).

+- This paper is a *Data Descriptor* publication which means that *it provides detailed descriptions of research datasets, including the methods used to collect the data and technical analyses supporting the quality of the measurements*.
+We are very excited to finally share this new dataset of SST *estimates* from surface drifter data.

 #### Published:

 **29.** McMonigal, K.,  Kathy Gunn, Lisa Beal, **Shane Elipot**, and Josh K. Willis (2021), *Reduction in meridional heat export contributes to recent Indian Ocean warming*, Journal of Physical Oceanography, 50(12), [doi:10.1175/JPO-D-21-0085.1](https://doi.org/10.1175/JPO-D-21-0085.1)